mattbellis/PHYS-3330/raw-content/lab3-raw-siena.md

 - Notch filter (passes low and high frequencies and cuts frequencies centered arounda center frequency)

-In this lab you will model, simulate, and test the first three kinds of circuits, but you will gain the requisite skills to be able to implement a notch filter in your final project if necessary.
+In this lab you will model, simulate, and test the first *two* kinds of circuits.

 # Definitions